 - The Dutch turned carrots orange

-- Though it seems it would be Iceland, in reality, the Dutch eat more licorice than any other nation in the world.
+- Though it seems it would be Iceland, in reality, the Dutch eat more licorice than any other nation.

 - In Groningen, you can find the biggest bar in Europe.
 The “Drie Gezusters” (“Three Sisters”) fits 3,700 people.